-This post shows how to use a Schwinn IC4 Spin Bike to get a DIY Peloton workout.
-Includes supplies needed, how to get cadence and resistance measurements, and what apps are needed.
+This post shows how to use a Schwinn IC4 Spin Bike to get a DIY Peloton cycling workout.
+Includes supplies needed, how to get cadence and resistance measurements, and what apps are used on an iPad.

-A little bit of background: I mentioned in last week’s gym tour post that I’m a bit of a gym rat.
-I put daily workouts into my routine a couple of years ago, and it’s one of the best things I’ve ever done for myself.
-About a year ago, I discovered Peloton.
+A little bit of background: I mentioned in my gym tour post that I'm a bit of a gym rat.
+I put daily workouts into my routine a few years ago, and it's one of the best things I've ever done for myself.
+About two years ago, I discovered Peloton.
 I started doing the tread and bike workouts with the equipment at my gym and loved the energy and pace of the workouts.
-I’ve tried a lot (and I mean a LOT) of workout apps/programs – there’s no question this is the best one for me.
+I've tried a lot (and I mean a LOT) of workout apps/programs – there's no question this is the best one for me.

 When the pandemic hit, my husband and I decided that going to a gym wasn't going to be in the cards anytime soon – so we set out to put together our home gym.
 One of my priorities in our gym setup was a place to do the many workouts available on the Peloton app (treadmill, bike, strength training with weights, and yoga, just to name a few).
 We already had a treadmill, so that part was taken care of.
 I knew that I loved Peloton spin workouts, but just couldn't pull the trigger on paying over $2000 for a piece of workout equipment (plus another $40 a month for the monthly membership).
 I loved it, but not quite that much. 🙂